fzingg/hyperloop-showcase/README.md

 ReactPlayer = require('react-player')
 ```

-Next run webpack so it can be bundled
+Next run Webpack so it can be bundled
 ```text
 webpack
 ```

-And then finally let's add it to our Show component:
+And then finally add it to the Show component:
 ```ruby
 #app/views/components/home/show.rb